Dhavash/Minecraft1.21.51.02/README.md

 6) Follow the steps IF it says "Allow
 Chrome to install unkown apps?"
 And swipe it.
-7) Click on "Yes" And when it's successful, Go to home screen.
+7) Click on "Yes" or "Install" And when it's successful, Go to home screen.